oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 # Full Barge Approach

-This flows runs everything in barge (including pdr-trader, pdr-trueval, pdr-predictoor and pdr-publisher) Usefull for UI developers, when they don't care about data, as long it's there (some random values are enough)
+This flows runs everything in barge (including pdr-trader, pdr-trueval, pdr-predictoor and pdr-publisher) Useful for UI developers, when they don't care about data, as long it's there (some random values are enough)

-Open new terminal, call it `barge`
+Open new terminal, call it "barge".

 ### Terminal 1: Barge